No. 9 Oklahoma rebounds from only loss with 52-27 win at TCU

 Oklahoma: The Sooners haven’t lost consecutive games in the regular season since 1999, and they still control their path to getting back in the Big 12 championship game — and maybe the College Football Playoff.

-TCU: The quarterback situation is now interesting.
-Patterson for weeks had brought up the idea of Collins playing more, though offensive coordinator Sonny Cumbie made the call for the in-game switch.
-Collins started 4-of-5 passing for 89 yards and the two TDs, but after halftime he was only 3 for 12 for 53 yards and an interception.
+TCU: There is now an interesting quarterback situation after Patterson for weeks brought up the idea of Collins playing more.
+Collins couldn’t maintain the momentum after halftime.
+He started 4-of-5 passing for 89 yards and the two quick touchdowns but was only 3 for 12 for 53 yards and an interception after the break.
 Robinson was 3 for 8 for 21 yards and gained nothing on his two carries.

 POLL IMPLICATIONS